-- The assets of the District exceeded its liabilities at the close of the fiscal year ended September 30, 2018 by \$52,532,584 (net position), an increase of \$113,247 in comparison with the prior fiscal year. - At September 30, 2018, the District's governmental funds reported combined ending fund balances of \$49,671, a decrease of (\$76,187) in comparison with the prior fiscal year.
-A portion of the total fund balance is non-spendable for prepaid items, assigned for subsequent year's expenditures and the remainder is unassigned fund balance.
+- The assets of the District exceeded its liabilities at the close of the fiscal year resulting in a net position balance of \$49,119,906. - The change in the District's total net position in comparison with the prior fiscal year was (\$59,205), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2022, the District's governmental funds reported combined ending fund balances of \$197,708, an increase of \$34,544 in comparison with the prior fiscal year.
+A portion of the total fund balance is non-spendable for prepaid items and the remainder is unassigned fund balance.